 The voice of every student matters.
 Higher response rates give a better understanding of students’ opinions.
-Although participation is entirely voluntary, we hope that you will share your feedback.
-You can skip questions and may exit the survey at any time.
+Participation is entirely voluntary, and participants can skip questions and exit at any time.

 All undergraduate and graduate students at each UT campus and institute across the state.

 The survey was recommended in 2015 by the UT Diversity Advisory Council—a statewide group of faculty and staff tasked with identifying ways to improve diversity and inclusion efforts.
-Support for the initiative is unanimous among senior leaders system-wide, and planning teams have been created at the system and campus levels to oversee the process.
-A third-party consultant, Rankin & Associates Consulting, has been selected through a competitive bid process to administer the survey on behalf of the University.
+Support for the initiative is unanimous among senior leaders system-wide, and planning teams were created at the system and campus levels to oversee the process.
+A third-party consultant, Rankin & Associates Consulting, was selected through a competitive bid process to administer the 2017 survey on behalf of the University.

 Dr. Susan Rankin is an emeritus faculty member in education policy studies and college student affairs at Pennsylvania State University and a senior research associate at Penn State’s Center for the Study of Higher Education.
 Rankin has conducted multi-location institutional student experience studies at more than 170 institutions across the country.

-Dozens of faculty, staff and students from across the UT System have provided input.
+Dozens of faculty, staff and students from across the UT System provided input.

 Rankin & Associates Consulting has administered surveys to more than 170 institutions across the country and developed a bank of tested questions.
 The UT Diversity Advisory Council and system-wide planning team selected questions from the bank and tailored each one to the University of Tennessee.
 UT President Joe DiPietro and campus chancellors provided feedback as well as planning team members at each campus and institute.

-Rankin & Associates will review and analyze the results and share them with the University.
+Rankin & Associates is reviewing and analyzing the results and will share them with the University.
 Planning teams at the system and campus levels will further analyze feedback and develop and recommend specific and measurable actions or initiatives to improve our campus environments.

 Yes.
-Results will be shared broadly in fall 2017.
+Results will be shared broadly in late January 2018.